Horizon-Protocol/horizon-utility/README.md

-# synthetix-utility
+# horizon-utility
-Utility smart contracts to be used with the Synthetix dApps
+Utility smart contracts to be used with the Horizon dApps